Coronavirus and welfare benefits

 Because it is a grant rather than a loan, you will NOT have to pay it back.

+You can apply for this second grant if your business is adveresly effected by the coronavirus on or after 14th July.
 The grant is aimed at people who have lost profits as a result of the Coronavirus outbreak.
 You can apply even if you still have some income from self-employment.
 You don't have to show that you have no work coming in.

 Listen to our Family Finances Adviser Derek explain the government's scheme to help self-employed workers through the coronavirus outbreak in the UK.